 This can be done through a calibrated zero-distortion loudspeaker at the mic’s diaphragm.
 Alternatively, a 1 kHz AC signal can be injected directly into the microphone’s circuitry at the capsule output.
 Remember that the diaphragm is rarely, if ever, overloaded and so it can be bypassed.

-The 1 kHz sine wave is then increased in amplitude (either in sound pressure level via a speaker or by volts rms vis direct injection).
+The amplitude of the 1 kHz sine wave is increased (either in sound pressure level via a speaker or by volts rms vis direct injection).
 The clean sine wave’s amplitude is increased until the mic’s output suggests a set total harmonic distortion percentage.

 At this point, manufacturers know that the microphone will begin to distort at 1 kHz at a certain SPL or AC voltage.
 Manufacturers take this SPL, or the voltage to calculate a theoretical SPL, as the microphone’s maximum sound pressure level.